plumed/ports/README.md

     > sudo port install gromacs +openmpi +plumed

-Notice that for technical reasons gromacs is patched with plumed in runtime mode.
-Thus, before running gromacs you should set explicitly
+Notice that gromacs is patched with plumed in runtime mode but that the path of libplumedKernel.dylib in the macports tree is hardcoded.
+As a consequence:

-    > export PLUMED_KERNEL=/opt/local/lib/libplumed.dylib
+- If gromacs is run with `PLUMED_KERNEL` unset (or set to empty), then the macports plumed is used

-This should be fixed (TODO).
+- If gromacs is run with `PLUMED_KERNEL` pointing to another instance of the plumed library, the other instance is used.